tartley/tartley.github.io/posts/intelligence-a-very-short-introduction.md

 through middle age.

 Does intelligence, especially as measured using existing tests, correlate with life outoutcomes such doing well at a job?
-It depends greatly on the job, but for some jobs, yes, a great deal.
-What sort of tests are good for discovering who will do well (work samples; structured interviews; psychometric tests all give slightly over 0.5 correlation with good job performance.
+Depending on the job, yes, a great deal.
+What sort of tests are good for predicting who will do well?
+Work samples, structured interviews, and psychometric tests all give slightly over 0.5 correlations.
 Which isn't stellar, but it's the best we've got.
 At the other end of the scale, graphology (handwriting) and age rankings had no correlation.

-It's a short book, with a lively style, densely packed with important conclusions, and descriptions of how researchers arrived at them.
+It's a short book, with a lively style, densely packed with important conclusions, and descriptions of how the field has arrived at them.
 Edifying.

 <br style="clear: left" />